mobkits/iscroll/Readme.md

 Make element scrollable using touch events.

-Instead of making the library works every where, the goal is **high performance** and easy to use, while keep the code simplity.
+The goal of this library is **high performance** and easy to use, while keep the code simplity.

-Tested on **Android > 2.2**, some webview would add a scrollbar by default, you can add `overflow:hidden` to the target element, notice that may have some side effect.
+Tested on **Android > 2.2** and **IOS > 6**, some webview would add a scrollbar by default, you can add `overflow:hidden` to the target element, notice that may have some side effect.

 [demo](http://chemzqm.github.io/iscroll/)